quantify-os/quantify-scheduler/docs/source/examples/hardware_config_migration.md

 (sec-hardware-config-migration)=
 # `HardwareCompilationConfig` migration guide

-The {class}`~.backends.types.common.HardwareCompilationConfig` replaces the old-style unvalidated JSON/dict hardware configuration, adding the validation of the contents and restructuring into `"hardware_description"`, `"hardware_options"` and `"connectivity"`.
-These parts are described in detail in the {ref}`sec-hardware-compilation-config` section in the User Guide.
+The {class}`~.backends.types.common.HardwareCompilationConfig` replaces the old-style unvalidated JSON/dict hardware configuration, and restructures the contents into `"hardware_description"`, `"hardware_options"` and `"connectivity"` (these fields are described in detail in {ref}`sec-hardware-compilation-config`).
+Using this new-style class has the advantage that all mutable and backend agnostic parameters for compiling between quantum-device and control-hardware layers are grouped in `"hardware_options"`, separated from static and backend specific parameters for compiling between control-hardware and hardware-instructions layers, which are grouped in `"hardware_options"` and `"connectivity"`.
+In addition, the new-style configuration is validated automatically.

 Here, we describe how to migrate from the old-style configuration to the new one for the current hardware backends, which each define their own {class}`~.backends.types.common.HardwareCompilationConfig` datastructure with backend-specific fields  (e.g., {class}`~.backends.qblox_backend.QbloxHardwareCompilationConfig` and {class}`~.backends.zhinst_backend.ZIHardwareCompilationConfig`).

 ```{admonition} Custom backends
 If you have implemented a custom backend, or have added custom instruments and/or options to the Qblox or Zurich Instruments backends, you will need to define your own {class}`~.backends.types.common.HardwareCompilationConfig` datastructure, as is already done for the Qblox and Zurich Instruments backends.